TARGET: Automated Scenario Generation from Traffic Rules for Testing Autonomous Vehicles via Validated LLM-Guided Knowledge Extraction: Results

 We further analyzed the test scenario recordings of the violation cases to figure out the underlying reasons.
+For \textit{Apollo}, we find it has difficulty detecting small and slow objects.
+For example, in Figure~\ref{fig:apollo_output}, the pedestrian was not detected by the perception system of \textit{Apollo 7.0}.
+This problem of Apollo 7.0 was also found in other research work~\cite{huai2023doppelganger}.
 For \textit{LAV}, we find the reason why it has few rule violations is that its behavior is prone to conservative.
 It often slows down or even stops when it reaches an intersection without traffic signals, even though there are no vehicles or pedestrians in the front, as shown in Figure~\ref{fig:violation_person}.
 This issue was reported to the authors and was confirmed.
 With this driving strategy, \textit{LAV} reduces the risk of rule violations such as giving way or keeping a safe distance from the front vehicle and achieving low collision.
 However, such conservative behaviors lead to more timeout problems, since it takes a long time to give way or stop and then fails to reach the destination within the time limit.
 The reason for a low collision rate of \textit{Auto} is that it uses the ground-truth perception information rather than perceiving the environment by neural networks like other ADSs do.

 In addition, we found that \textit{MMFN}, and \textit{Autoware} cause more collisions.
 The ego vehicle controlled by \textit{MMFN} usually collides on the roadside, as shown in Figure~\ref{fig:violation_mmfn}.
 The problem is possibly in the localization module, which mistakenly thinks the ego vehicle is at an intersection.
 This problem has been confirmed by the authors of \textit{MMFN}.
 For \textit{Autoware}, the problem is possibly in the perception system, which has difficulty detecting static or slow-moving vehicles.
 Then the ego vehicle collides with the front vehicle, as shown in Figure~\ref{fig:violation_autoware}, which was similar to a reported issue in Github\footnote{Autoware issue: \url{https://github.com/carla-simulator/carla-autoware/issues/66}}.